-Orientation: Typically, during the last week of August (Required for all students).
+Orientation: Last week of August (Required for all students)

-Program Dates: September through mid-May (Year 1 courses); mid-May through August (summer break) September through mid-May (Year 2 courses).
+Program Dates: September through mid-May (Year 1 courses); mid-May through August of March (one week).
+Check your registration for exact dates.

+(summer break) September through mid-May (Year 2 courses).

-Scheduled Breaks: Last week of December and first week of January (two weeks); first week of
+Scheduled Breaks: Last week of December and first week of January (two weeks); first week